mircealungu/mircea/drafts/programming is not going anywhere.md

 Although 2) is the reality at the moment, and it's likely to never be solved given that , we will work with an LLM model of 1).
 We assume an LLM that's better than everything that exists at the moment.

-Two more assumptions that we make are:
+Several further assumptions that we safely make about the current and the future best possible

 ### C1.
 For any wish there can be many programs to satisfy it